A. K. Balan: Personal life

 A. K. Balan was born to Kelappan and Kunhi on 3 August 1948 at Nadapuram in present-day Kozhikode district, Kerala.
 He is married to Dr. P. K. Jameela (Rtd.
 DHS) and has two sons, Nikhil Balan and Naveen Balan.
 Jameela was appointed Management Consultant at Aardram Mission in 2017.
-Naveen is married to Namitha Venugopal and is an international business developer in Paris, France.
+Naveen is married to Namitha Venugopal and was an international business developer in Paris, France.
 Nikhil is a graduate of Government Law College, Thiruvananthapuram and has also completed Post Graduation in Air and Space Law from Leiden University, Netherlands, becoming the first Malayali to complete the course.

 Education

 Balan received his B.A. degree from Government Brennen College, Thalassery, and also holds an LL.B degree from Government Law College, Kozhikode.

 Career

 Balan entered politics through students movement and served as the President and the Secretary of Kerala State Committee of Students' Federation of India (SFI).
 He took part in 'Land Agitation' and imprisoned for 30 days in Kannur Central Prison.
 He was elected to Lok Sabha from Ottapalam constituency in 1980 and to Kerala Legislative Assembly from Kuzhalmannam in 2001.

 He is first electricity minister of any state in Indian history to electrify a district completely.

 In February 2010, under his ministry Palakkad was declared first district in India to be fully electrified.

 He is also having record of giving the most electricity connections to consumers in Kerala state.

 Kerala also won the National Award for Energy Conservation during his period as minister.
 He was the Minister for SC/ST, Law, Cultural Affairs and Parliamentary Affairs for the State of Kerala and the Central Committee member of CPIM.